 Because sore throat is a symptom rather than a specific condition, estimates of incidence vary.
 The symptom is in any case likely to be under-reported, as it is often self-limiting and a clinician may not be consulted.

 The most common bacterial agent is Group A beta-haemolytic streptococcus (GABS).
+In children, it accounts for 20-40% of cases of sore throats; in adults around 10%[2, 3].
 Asymptomatic nasal carriage of Group A streptococci is very common, especially in very young children.

-Add notes to any clinical page and create a reflective diary
+- Add notes to any clinical page and create a reflective diary

-Automatically track and log every page you have viewed
+- Automatically track and log every page you have viewed

-Print and export a summary to use in your appraisal
+- Print and export a summary to use in your appraisal

 The symptom of soreness on swallowing may be accompanied by fever and symptoms of upper respiratory tract infection such as headache, malaise, rhinitis and cough.
 Hoarseness may be present if there is laryngeal involvement.